greenlion/swanhart-tools/README.md

 PROJECT DEPRECATION WARNING:
 =================
 Shard-Query has some issues working on MySQL 8 and I do not intend to update it to support MySQL 8.
-Flexviwes has some issues on MariaDB 10.4 and likewise, I do not intend to update it to support MariaDB 10.4+
+Flexviews has some issues on MariaDB 10.4 and likewise, I do not intend to update it to support MariaDB 10.4+

 Consider using vitess for sharding (warning: does not support as much syntax as Shard-Query for scatter-gather queries)